laminsaidy/TradingAppPP5/README.md

 ![404 Error Page](static/images/404.png)

+## 🔐 Security & Access Control

+This Django application includes access control using the built-in `@login_required` decorator.
+Pages that require authentication—such as creating, editing, or deleting items are protected.

+If an unauthenticated user tries to access these pages, they are automatically redirected to the login page.

+### ✅ Features
+- Only logged-in users can access protected views.
+- Unauthorized access redirects to the login page instead of showing an error.
+- URL redirection uses Django's `?next=` parameter to return the user to their intended destination after login.

+> **Example:**
+> Visiting `/item/new/` while logged out will redirect to:
+> `/login/?next=/item/new/`

 # Target Audience
 TradingAppPP5 is designed for traders and investors who need a comprehensive platform to manage their trades, track market trends, and make informed decisions.
-The application aims to provide a user-friendly interface that caters to both beginners and experienced traders.
+The application aims to provide a user-friendly interface for all users.

 # Design